Skip to contents

 Package Function Notes

-summata_minimal fit(..., show_n = FALSE, show_events = FALSE, reference_rows = FALSE) Reduced output
+summata_minimal fit(..., conf_method = "wald", show_n = FALSE, show_events = FALSE, reference_rows = FALSE, keep_qc_stats = FALSE) Wald CIs, reduced output

-finalfit glmuni() + fit2df() Two-step extraction
+finalfit glmuni() + fit2df() Profile likelihood CIs (default)

 gtsummary tbl_regression() gt formatting